PhoebeIvana/cloud20-uas/README.md

 service nfs-kernel-server restart
 ```

-# Using KVM Hypervisor to Set Up a CloudStack Host
+# Step 6: Using KVM Hypervisor to Set Up a CloudStack Host

 The procedures for configuring a CloudStack host with KVM (Kernel-based Virtual Machine) as the hypervisor are described in this document.
 In order to guarantee compatibility with the CloudStack Management Server, it covers the installation of necessary packages, network setup, access configuration, and system modifications.